selwynpolit/d9book/book/blocks.md

 More at [block api documentation on Drupal.org](https://api.drupal.org/api/drupal/core%21modules%21block%21block.api.php/10)

 ## Annotations vs PHP Attributes
 As of version 8.1, PHP has native support for attributes that are compatible with Drupal’s `plugin` system.
-Consequently, Drupal will transition from the use of annotations to PHP attributes, to supply metadata and configuration for plugins.
+Consequently, Drupal will transition from the use of annotations to PHP attributes to supply metadata and configuration for plugins.
 Drupal currently supports both annotations and attributes.

 The ability to use attributes for plugins was first introduced in Drupal 10.2.0 so any code using attributes will have to be in a Drupal 10.2 or later project.

-Read more at the [PHP Attributes for Drupal Plugins at Drupalize.me - Feb 2024 ](https://drupalize.me/blog/php-attributes-drupal-plugins)  Also see the [Attributes overview on php.net](https://www.php.net/manual/en/language.attributes.overview.php).
+Read more at the [PHP Attributes for Drupal Plugins at Drupalize.me - Feb 2024 ](https://drupalize.me/blog/php-attributes-drupal-plugins)  Also, see the [Attributes overview on php.net](https://www.php.net/manual/en/language.attributes.overview.php).

 Here is a simple block plugin which uses annotations: